 Our mission is the empowerment of all foster, kinship, and adoptive families, through support that enables happy, healthy children to grow in happy, healthy environments.

-There are many children in Southern Nevada who are unable to remain in their homes and they all need a safe and nurturing adult to welcome them into their lives.
+There are many children in Nevada who are unable to remain in their homes and they all need a safe and nurturing adult to welcome them into their lives.
 The foster, kinship, and adoptive families who open their homes and hearts to these children are committed to doing whatever possible to help improve their lives and futures.
-As the official Foster, Kinship, and Adoptive Family Association of Southern Nevada, we are committed to those families.
+As the official Foster, Kinship, and Adoptive Family Association of Nevada, we are committed to those families.

 Foster Change serves the community in the following ways:

 - Providing regularly scheduled meetings, inviting caregivers to join together and have their voice heard and elevated.
 These meetings are called Foster Change One Voice Town Hall meetings and are held virtually.

 - Providing services to members through a helpline that is monitored by email, phone and social media, access to a free lending library and to ongoing support offered by our serving advisory board organizations, Foster Kinship, SAFY, Raise the Future, CASA Las Vegas, Fostering Hope, Foster Connect and Fostering Life.